 - Pets can help children with bipolar disorder cope with their symptoms.
 This is important since feelings of isolation and loneliness can be more intense in younger children and teens.
 Animals can also provide comfort and support to kids where one or both parents suffer from bipolar disorder.

 - One of the common side effects of many bipolar disorder medications is weight gain.
 For some people this is enough to cause a depressive episode.
 A pet requires exercise, especially dogs.
-The daily walks can help prevent unwanted weight gain.
+Daily walks with your pet can help prevent unwanted weight gain.
 Walking also causes the brain to release “feel good” hormones, which can help you stabilize your moods.

-- Oxytocin, a chemical in your brain is released when you pet a cat or dog.
+- Oxytocin, a chemical in your brain that is associated with love and attachment, is released when you pet a cat or dog.
 When this occurs stress is reduced and emotional bonding occurs.
 Not only is this beneficial psychologically, but physically as well.
 Heart and respiratory rates, along with blood pressure all decrease when you spend time bonding with your pet.

 It is important to remember that the companionship of a pet does not replace your medications and other bipolar condition treatments.